 Overview > Day 1 > Day 2 > Day 3 > Day 4

-Resuming the Alpine Lake High Route
+Resuming the High Route Southbound

 But as I lowered the pack onto the platform below me, it tipped over and started rolling down the ledges.
 “Crap,” I thought as I watched the bag tumble onto the rock field a hundred feet below.
 So I quickly downclimbed and recovered it from the talus.